Raja0098/Client-Centric-Product-Attribution-Engine/Readme.md

-This repository contains a production-ready prototype of a full-scale data pipeline that intelligently maps raw e-commerce product data into bespoke, client-specific taxonomies.
+This repository contains a production-ready prototype of a full-scale data pipeline that intelligently maps raw e-commerce product data into client-specific taxonomies.
 It demonstrates a hybrid approach that combines a **high-precision SQL rule-based engine** with a **flexible hierarchical machine learning model** to achieve both scale and accuracy.

 ---